 The great thing about making your own pasture drag is that you can choose the length and width to fit your equipment and your pasture.

-If you have an old chain-link gate lying around (like this one on Amazon), that will make this process much easier. you can just attach the gate to the wood, add your chains and you are good to go.
+If you have an old chain-link gate lying around (like this one ), that will make this process much easier. you can just attach the gate to the wood, add your chains and you are good to go.

 Keep in mind that you don’t want to make the drag wider than your smallest pasture gate width or you won’t be able to get it into the pasture to use!

 - Cut your 4×4 to the desired length.
 4 – 6′ is typically a good length that will fit between most gates.